metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 ## Problem still not resolved

 This should not be the case, but can happen if you modified firewall in control panel.\
-Follow bellow steps to reset default windows firewall:
+Follow below steps to reset default windows firewall:

 1. Open control panel and click on "Windows defender firewall"
 2. Click on "Restore defaults" to restore firewall to defaults